 Kuczmarski says she went through a few drafts before coming up with Happy.

 “Happy was first and it took me a while to come up with a character illustration I liked.
-I actually did a lot of illustration research and worked with several different styles before I settled on this very pared down simplistic illustration.
-I created Buddy after I decided to write and illustrate the book because I thought Happy should have a sidekick.
-Buddy is drawn from several adorable pictures I found of bulldog puppies whereas Happy took a lot of variations before I settled on an upright, teddy bearish depiction.
+I actually did a lot of illustration research and worked with several different styles before I settled on this [simple] illustration and I created Buddy... because I thought Happy should have a sidekick.
+Buddy is drawn from several adorable pictures I found of bulldog puppies whereas Happy came straight from my imagination."

 Although she was satisfied with Happy and Buddy, Kuczmarski quickly realized her main characters were living in a vacuum.